 View a presentation on how to use TRID datatabase.

-The TRID Database contains more than one million records of references to books, technical reports, conference proceedings, and journal articles in the field of transportation research.
-Almost 500 serial titles are regularly scanned and indexed for TRID.
+The TRID Database contains more than 1.1 million records of references to books, technical reports, conference proceedings, and journal articles in the field of transportation research.
+Close to 600 serial titles are regularly scanned and indexed for TRID.

 TRID's focus is transportation research.
 TRID does not contain information on vehicle standards and specifications, patent information, market research, or military transport.